wwlyn/pyrpl_change/README.md

 I have already fixed the pyqtgraph conflict in my code, and we need to manually add some lines before importing pyrpl to fix numpy compatibility in
 [Fix the package conflict without downgrading.](#fix-the-package-conflict-without-downgrading-in-python-39)

-#### Calibration Limitations
+#### (Resolved) Calibration issue

 PyRPL cannot read RedPitaya's calibration data, causing ADC/DAC offsets.
 For PID applications, this is usually acceptable since the goal is Error=0.

-- Digital setpoint: Manually offset calibration needed for precise physical values, see [the method in the notebook](ManualCalibration.ipynb).
+- **Digital setpoint**: Manually offset calibration needed for precise physical values, see [the method in the notebook](ManualCalibration.ipynb).
-- Analog setpoint: No calibration needed because the difference between 2 inputs matters, and finally it will go to 0.
+- **Analog setpoint**: No calibration needed because the difference between 2 inputs matters, and finally it will go to 0.
-- Some fancy feedbacks which need precise value of raw data: May require fixing this issue from hardware!
+- **Advanced feedback systems**: Since ADC/DAC are linear, we can track the complete FPGA data flow and apply separate input/output conversions (requiring pre-fitted ADC/DAC linear dependencies, it's doable because we can know the specific register value, and we need two extra multiplications + additions in the data flow), or incorporate these linear dependencies into our fitting algorithms.

 **References:** [Forum-RedPitaya](https://forum.redpitaya.com/viewtopic.php?t=25268) | [Issue #347](https://github.com/pyrpl-fpga/pyrpl/issues/347) | [Issue #398](https://github.com/pyrpl-fpga/pyrpl/issues/398)